ZuseZ4/Rust_RL/README.md

 The neural network is build in src/nn.rs

 #EXISTING
-1) Dense_Layer, flatten_Layer, reshape_Layer
+1) The following layers have been implemented: Dense, Dropout, Flatten, Reshape
 2) Convolution_Layer (weight updates work, but don't stack them)
-3) Softmax, Sigmoid, ReLu, LeakyReLu
+3) The following activation functions have been implemented: Softmax, Sigmoid, ReLu, LeakyReLu
 4) binary_crossentropy, categorical_crossentropy
-5) 1d, 2d, or 3d input
+5) Networks work for 1d, 2d, or 3d input.
+Exact input shape has to be given, following layers adjust accordingly.
 6) Cifar10 & MNIST testcase (achieving ~49% and ~98%)
 7) Q-Learning example (Fortress), Deep-Q-Learning example (Fortress)